Celebrity Big Brother 2024 line-up has ‘leaked’

 Including a ‘Strictly’ pro, two former ‘X Factor’ judges and Kate Middleton’s uncle

-With the return of Celebrity Big Brother just days away, speculation is rife over who will be entering the reality show.
+Celebrity Big Brother returns tonight and speculation is rife over who will be entering the reality show.

-ITV has tried its best to keep the details of the lineup under lock and key, but a leaked list of 13 names has revealed the potential celebrities who might be arriving at the Big Brother house on 4 March.
+ITV has tried its best to keep the details of the lineup under lock and key, but a leaked list of 13 names has revealed the potential celebrities who might be arriving at the Big Brother house on Monday night (4 March).

 Strictly pro Nikita Kuzmin, 26, who was partnered with Layton Williams in the 2023 series of the show, is thought to be swapping the ballroom for the Big Brother house.